Trevor-crypto243/WEZACARE-DEVELOPER-CHALLENGE/README.md

 <h2>Testing the API</h2>
-This section provides information on how to run the unit test for getCharacters method in CharacterApiService class, located in com.example.wezacare_developer_challenge.viewmodels package.
+This section provides information on how to run the unit test for getCharacters method in CharacterApiService class, located in package com.example.wezacare_developer_challenge.network_data package.

 <h3>Prerequisites</h3>
 To run this test, you need to have: